We’re starting to field more and more questions about Global Print Driver. Here is a collection of the most frequently asked questions:

 Q Can I use Global Print Driver on my target queues rather than using the vendor specific print driver?

 Yes you can.
-However, you would lose all the advanced options such as stapling that the vendor driver provides.
+However, you would lose some of the advanced printing options that the vendor driver provides.
 So, we would recommend to still use the vendor specific print driver on the target queues.

 Q Will I need to set up PostScript Driver on my target queues when using PaperCut Global Print Driver?